 - Guideline on the format and content of applications for agreement or modification of a paediatric investigation plan and requests for waivers or deferrals and concerning the operation of the compliance check and on criteria for assessing significant studies

-For general enquiries, including general information on PIP and waiver applications, modification procedures and compliance checks, please send a question to the European Medicines Agency.
+For general enquiries, including general information on PIP and waiver applications, modification procedures and compliance checks, please send a question to the EMA.

 Unique product identifier number

 The Agency will automatically assign unique product identifier (UPI) numbers to medicines reaching the Agency for paediatric investigation plans, orphan designation, scientific advice or protocol assistance.

 Applicants will receive the UPI number by e-mail.
 They should quote this number every time they contact the Agency for any matter related to this specific medicine.

 When making submissions to the Agency, applicants should group electronic documents into one or a few compressed (zip) files.
 Each zip file should not exceed 40 Mb.

 When forms or templates for the electronic submission of documents are amended by the Agency, applicants can use the new forms immediately after they are published on the website; however, the old forms will still be accepted for three months after the date of the amendment.

 A full list of templates and forms needed for submission of applications is available: PIPs: Templates Forms and Submission dates.